LiquidRazor/ListDisplay/docs/api/list-display.datasource.destroy.md

 ## DataSource.destroy property

-Optional cleanup hook (unsubscribe, close sockets, etc.).
+Optional cleanup hook called when the data source is no longer needed.
+Use this to unsubscribe from streams, close connections, or release resources.

 **Signature:**